PSMD Accessibility Statement

 We have undertaken a manual digital accessibility assessments of the website.
 In addition, we undertake regular automated digital accessibility assessments of the website.

-Details of assessments undertaken are included below:
+See details of assessments undertaken below:

 The manual digital accessibility assessment of the website was undertaken on the 27 August 2020.
 It was carried out by AbilityNet Ltd and consisted of 3 pages using 10 accessibility tests.